GCU-ICPC/ICPC_2024/Training/Problem sets/Set#7/the3n+1problem.md

-This problem was introdcued by Lagarias at the paper, entitled "The $3x+1$ problem and its generalizations" at American mathematical monthly, 92:3-23, 1985.

-Later, an international conference on the Collatz problem presented its variants: please visit the [site](https://chamberland.math.grinnell.edu/conference/proceedings.html).
+This problem was introdcued by J. Lagarias at the paper, entitled "The $3x+1$ problem and its generalizations" at American mathematical monthly, 92:3-23, 1985.
+Later, an international conference on the Collatz problem presented its variants: please visit the [site](https://chamberland.math.grinnell.edu/conference/proceedings.html) for downloading documents on them.

 #### Introduction to the problem